Benzema out of Real's trip to Inter but Casemiro returns | Goal.com

 Benzema out of Real's trip to Inter as Casemiro returns

-Karim Benzema and Sergio Ramos have not been included in the Real Madrid squad for their UEFA Champions League clash with Inter Milan, but Zinedine Zidane has been boosted by the return of Casemiro.
+Karim Benzema and Sergio Ramos have not been included in the Real Madrid squad for their Champions League clash with Inter, but Zinedine Zidane has been boosted by the return of Casemiro.

 France forward Benzema has not featured since picking up a knock in the loss to Valencia on November 8, and was absent as Real returned to action following the international break with a draw at Villarreal.